Washington Football Team vs. New York Giants NFL Week 18 Odds, Plays and Insights for January 9, 2022

 Giants stats and trends

-- New York has six wins against the spread in 16 games this season.

-- This season, the Giants have just two ATS wins in eight games as an underdog of 7 points or more.
+- The Giants have been underdogs by 7 points or more eight times this year and have covered the spread twice.

-- New York has eclipsed the over/under in 31.2% of its opportunities this season (five times in 16 games with a set point total).
+- New York has gone over the point total in 31.2% of its opportunities this season (five times over 16 games with a set point total).

-- In games that New York churns out more than 370.7 yards, the team is 2-0 against the spread and 1-1 overall.
+- New York is 2-0 against the spread and 1-1 overall when the team churns out more than 370.7 yards.

-- This season the Giants have turned the ball over 27 times, 11 more than the Football Team's takeaways (16).
+- The Giants have turned the ball over 11 more times (27 total) than the Football Team have forced a turnover (16) this season.

 Home and road insights

-- Away from home, Washington is 3-5 against the spread, and 3-5 overall.
+- In away games, Washington is 3-5 overall and 3-5 against the spread.

-- This year, in five of eight away games Washington has gone over the total.
+- Washington has gone over the total in five of eight road games this season.

 Powered by Data Skrive.